 Join our Club this month and receive an extra 3 months membership for FREE.

-“The tartare is expertly crafted in front of you and is not too spicey”
+“The tartare is expertly crafted and mixed in front of you”

 Daquise delves into a dark past – symbolic of the origins of the Iron Curtain, as Poland led the revolt against Russian communism.
 When it opened in 1947, it was a refuge for government officials exiled from their country by the Communist regime.
 Under its own veil of secrecy, plots were hashed here to find ways to overthrow the regime.